Expensify/App/docs/articles/expensify-classic/connections/quickbooks-online/Quickbooks-Online-Troubleshooting.md

 **Why does this happen?**

 QuickBooks Online requires all expenses exported from Expensify to use a category matching an account in your chart of accounts.
 If a category from another source is used, QuickBooks Online will reject the expense.
-This errors occurs when an expense on the report has a category applied that is not valid in QuickBooks Online.
+This error occurs when an expense on the report has a category applied that is not valid in QuickBooks Online.

 ## How to fix it

-1. Sync your QuickBooks Online connection in Expensify from Settings > Workspaces > [click workspace] > Connections, and click the **Sync Now** button.
+1. Sync your QuickBooks Online connection in Expensify from Settings > Workspaces > [workspace name] > Connections, and click the **Sync Now** button.
 2. Review the expenses on the report.
 If any appear with a red _Category no longer valid_ violation, recategorize the expense until all expenses are violation-free.
 3. Click the **Export t**o button and then the **QuickBooks Online** option.
     - If you receive the same error, continue.